octobercms/docs/backend-lists.md

 > The array of scopes provided is similar to the [list filters configuration](#list-filters).

-You can also extend the filter scopes internally to the controller class, simply override the `filterExtendScopes` method.
+You can also extend the filter scopes internally to the controller class, simply override the `listFilterExtendScopes` method.

     class Categories extends \Backend\Classes\Controller
     {
         [...]

-        public function filterExtendScopes($filter)
+        public function listFilterExtendScopes($filter)
         {
             $filter->addScopes([...]);
         }